Copyright (c) 1998-2017,

 By some accounts, Powell, who was eleven years Betsy's senior, was a student of the

-occult, although it has not been proved.
+horticulture and geology.
 He was secretly married to

-accounts, Powell politely expressed his disappointment with Betsy's
+early accounts, Powell politely expressed his disappointment with Betsy's

-Richard Powell.
+Professor Richard Powell.

 Betsy and Joshua could not go to the